 To help you uncover the problem, here are some of the most common reasons for excessive paw licking.
 This article isn’t meant to replace investigation by a vet or qualified dog behaviorist though.

 Airborne allergies are thought to be the most common cause of excessive paw licking in dogs.
 Seasonal allergies from pollen and grass are the most frequent offenders.
-Dust, mould, and fungi can also be culprits, along with cleaning products and laundry detergents.
+Dust, mold, and fungi can also be culprits, along with cleaning products and laundry detergents.

 Your dog may feel itchy all over, but it’s usually the ears, bottom, and between toes that are most aggravated.
 Some allergies are seasonal, while others are triggered throughout the year.